rheophile10/AgencyAnalytics/README.md

   - created schema and initialize_db method to create a campaigns table
   - created schema and initialize_db method to create a keyword_rankings table
 - get a pass for api tests

-##### in progress

 - create a table in BigQuery
-  - create a view
 - make a BigQuery Client
   - that handles keyword ranking

+##### in progress

+- finis write_keyword_rankings_list on aa_client
+- write the google cloud function
+- deploy as a google cloud function
+- run the google cloud function
+- schedule the google cloud function
+- check that the google cloud function ran at the scheduled time

+##### TODO (in order of descending priority)

+- improve README
+- annotate functions

 - make some tests to make sure all the data that came out of the API went into BigQuery

-##### TODO

 - write tests for the api client
   - test that the api client receives response data
   - test that data coming out of the api meets schema expectations

 - get a pass for the api client tests
 - load data to the table in BigQuery

 - make a logger
 - test the logger

-- deploy as a google cloud function
-- run the google cloud function
-- schedule the google cloud function
-- check that the google cloud function ran at the scheduled time
-- improve README